 #2 Practice your typed answers

-Many students find that 5 minutes is not enough to answer all 3 questions for the CASPer scenarios in the second section.
+Many students find that 5 minutes is not enough to answer both questions for the CASPer scenarios in the second section.
 This is why it’s important to take a mock CASPer test and work on both your typing speed and your answers.
 Again, use a timer so you can use stress management techniques and gauge how fast you can type quality answers.
 If your answers are too wordy, work on being concise and to the point.
 Keep in mind that the real CASPer test does NOT require you to write complete sentences.
 You may use bullet points, so long as you include the important and relevant information.
 If you’re a slow reader or slow typist, there are many resources you can use to improve your typing speed or improve your reading comprehension.

 #3 Test your technology